Texas vs. Kansas NCAA Football Odds, Plays and Insights | November 13, 2021

 Kansas Stats and Trends

-- So far this season Kansas has one win against the spread.
+- So far this year Kansas has one win against the spread.

-- The Jayhawks have 10 giveaways this season, while the Longhorns have 14 takeaways .
+- The Jayhawks have turned the ball over 10 times, four fewer times than the Longhorns have forced turnovers (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.